wadecoufal/Sequence/README.md

 ## Timeline

 #### Day 1:
-[ ] Sketch out the sequence table
+[-] Sketch out the sequence table
-[ ] Make the squares toggleable (change color when toggled on/off) [ ] Start researching Web Audio API for including sounds
+[-] Make the squares toggleable (change color when toggled on/off) [-] Start researching Web Audio API for including sounds
 #### Day 2:
-[ ] Get squares to create sound
+[-] Get squares to create sound
-[ ] Start getting the sequencer to pass from left to right, triggering squares
+[-] Start getting the sequencer to pass from left to right, triggering squares
 #### Day 3:
-[ ] Add functionality to change BPM
+[-] Add functionality to change BPM
-[ ] Add functionality to change instrument
+[-] Add functionality to change instrument
 #### Day 4:
-[ ] Add functionality to change key
+[-] Add functionality to change key
-[ ] Add functionality to change color scheme
+[-] Add functionality to change color scheme
 #### Day 5:
-[ ]
+[-] Add preset tracks for users to try out
 #### Weekend:
-[ ] Polish the functionality of the sequencer
+[-] Polish the functionality of the sequencer
-[ ] Work on styling
+[-] Work on styling